sam46/Agar.io-Clone/README.md

 #### Check out the local browser-only demo, as the full server-client code is laggy due to it being in the middle of an upgrade.

+#### Building

+To run the server, build the files in the src folder, and include the jar file in your project dependencies

 #### TODO List
 - [ ] Fixing time-stepping on server and clients
 - [ ] Handling blob generation and synchronization across clients